ZhgChg.Li

 # App Store Connect API Fastlane JSON Key

-# Another almost essential App Store Connect API Fastlane JSON Key (.json) in the packaging environment
+# Another almost essential item in packaging environment: App Store Connect API Fastlane JSON Key (.json)

 # format: .json content format: https://docs.fastlane.tools/app-store-connect-api/

-# Contains the App Store Connect API .p8 Key
+# Contains App Store Connect API .p8 Key

-# Will be passed to Fastlane later for uploading to Testflight and App Store API usage
+# Passed to Fastlane later for uploading to Testflight, App Store API usage

 #

-# GitHub Actions Secrets cannot store files, so all certificate files must first be converted to Base64 Encoded text format and stored in Secrets
+# GitHub Actions Secrets cannot store files, so all certificates must be Base64 encoded and stored as text secrets

 - name: Read and Write Apple Store Connect API Key to Temp